rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-In your result for the query in GraphiQL, you should see the identifier for the repository: `"MDEwOlJlcG9zaXRvcnk2MzM1MjkwNw=="`.
-Before using the identifier as variable, you can structure your mutation in GraphiQL the following way:
+In the results for the query in GraphiQL, you should see the identifier for the repository: `"MDEwOlJlcG9zaXRvcnk2MzM1MjkwNw=="`.
+Before using the identifier as a variable, you can structure your mutation in GraphiQL the following way:

 {{< highlight javascript >}}
 mutation AddStar($repositoryId: ID!) {